ENCODE-DCC/atac-seq-pipeline/README.md

     * Google Compute Engine
     * Google Cloud Storage
     * Genomics API
+4) Set quota for `Google Compute Engine API` on https://console.cloud.google.com/iam-admin/quotas per region.
+Increase quota for SSD storage and number of vCPUs to process more sample faster simulateneouly.
+    * Persistent Disk SSD (GB)
+    * CPUs
+    * CPUs (all regions)
+5) Set `default_runtime_attributes.zones` in `workflow_opts/docker_google.json` as your preferred Google Cloud zone.
+    ```
+    {
+      "default_runtime_attributes" : {
+        ...
+        "zones": "us-west1-a us-west1-b us-west1-c",
+        ...
+    }
+    ```
-4) Set `default_runtime_attributes.zones` in `workflow_opts/docker_google.json` as your preferred Google Cloud zone.
-Note that pipeline defaults to use [preemptible instances](https://cloud.google.com/compute/docs/instances/preemptible) with 10 retries.
-Set `default_runtime_attributes.preemptible` as `"0"` to disable preemptible instances. **Disabling it will cost you significantly more** but you can get your samples processed much faster.
+6) Set `default_runtime_attributes.preemptible` as `"0"` to disable preemptible instances.
+Pipeline defaults to use [preemptible instances](https://cloud.google.com/compute/docs/instances/preemptible) with 10 retries. **Disabling it will cost you significantly more** but you can get your samples processed much faster and stabler.
 Preemptible instance is disabled in `atac.wdl` for `bowtie2` task since it can take longer than the limit (24 hours) of preemptible instances.
     ```
     {
       "default_runtime_attributes" : {
-        "docker" : "quay.io/encode-dcc/atac-seq-pipeline:latest",
-        "zones": "us-west1-a us-west1-b us-west1-c",
+        ...
         "preemptible": "10",
         ...
     }
     ```
-5) If you are already on a VM instance on your Google Project.
-Skip step 6 and 7.
+7) If you are already on a VM instance on your Google Project.
+Skip step 8 and 9.
-6) Install [Google Cloud Platform SDK](https://cloud.google.com/sdk/downloads) and authenticate through it.
+8) Install [Google Cloud Platform SDK](https://cloud.google.com/sdk/downloads) and authenticate through it.
 You will be asked to enter verification keys.
 Get keys from the URLs they provide.
     ```
     $ gcloud auth login --no-launch-browser
     $ gcloud auth application-default login --no-launch-browser
     ```
-7) Get on the Google Project.
+9) Get on the Google Project.
     ```
     $ gcloud config set project [PROJ_NAME]
     ```
-8) You don't have to repeat step 1-7 for next pipeline run.
+10) You don't have to repeat step 1-9 for next pipeline run.
 Credential information will be stored in `$HOME/.config/gcloud`.
-Go directly to step 9.
+Go directly to step 11.
-9) Run a pipeline.
+11) Run a pipeline.
 Use any string for `[SAMPLE_NAME]` to distinguish between multiple samples.
     ```
     $ java -jar -Dconfig.file=backends/google.conf -Dbackend.providers.JES.config.project=[PROJ_NAME] -Dbackend.providers.JES.config.root=[OUT_BUCKET]/[SAMPLE_NAME] cromwell-*.jar run atac.wdl -i input.json -o workflow_opts/docker_google.json
     ```